 This is a classy coffee.
 The type that you want to drink on a confident morning.
 It has depth to it and complexity.
-It's a timeless flavour, like the first bite of a blackforest cake.
-Chocolates, layers and cherry cola define the flavour in Pulcal.
+It's a timeless flavour, sweet tea really connects the flavours of red plum and honey from start to finish.
+Chocolates, layers and cherry cola play into the character of the complexity.
+You'll love it.

 Maria loves cows.
 She has 5 dozen that each have names of human friends of hers or people in the world that she respects.
 For example, there's a cow named Obama, which we had a good laugh when we found out.
 This season, we walked through the dairy to see how that operation works and were actually tasked with milking a cow.
 That's something neither of us had done before, yet we consume huge amounts of dairy through our cafes, so it was a good learning experience for sure!